-The winds die down for a little while, but soon pick back up again.
+The winds die down for a little while but soon pick back up again.
 At around 11:00, the bridge span begins to rip apart.
 The entire span then starts ripping from the cables which hold it up.
 Farquharson, who has run onto the bridge to save a dog left in a car, runs for his life as the bridge starts oscillating in 60-foot waves (the dog, Tubby, wedges himself under the seat, biting the owner who tries to get him out).
 The entire bridge then twists apart and crashes into the river at around 11:10.

-The event receives world-wide attention due to excellent color filming of the collapse.
+The event receives world-wide attention due to the excellent color filming of the collapse.
 American POWs in the jungles of southeast Asia a few years later report being ribbed about the incident by their guards, who find it quite amusing.
 The bridge only lasted four months.
 Incidentally, the concrete remains of the bridge that fell into the river remain in situ, forming a natural reef.
-New bridges with better wind tolerance have replace the collapsed bridge.
+New bridges with better wind tolerance have replaced the collapsed bridge.

 November 1, 1940: Hitler Irate